The world of crypto-currencies is evolving rapidly, so it is important to stay up to date with all of the latest developments.

 What makes the blockchain so interesting?

 The blockchain is effectively the general ledger of the Bitcoin currency.
 It logs each Bitcoin transaction — a key element of the security of the crypto-currency.
 Bitcoin is the only currency that has been created (in recorded history) that has maintained a record of how every dollar is spent.
 The technology that sits behind the blockchain is what is really beginning to attract attention — with a huge amount of research and investment exploring the question of what else could the blockchain be used for?
 Its strength is that it supports secure transactions that are permanently recorded.
 It doesn’t take too much imagination to see that this type of technology could be applied to almost any commercial relationship.
-The other key feature of the blockchain is that it is completely decentralized — there is no third party or central authority that regulates or controls the process or the data and you don’t need to be a professional crypto money investor to see the huge potential of this innovation.
+The other key feature of the blockchain is that it is completely decentralized — there is no third party or central authority that regulates or controls the process or the data and you don’t need to be a professional investor in cryptocurrencies to see the huge potential of this innovation.

 Financial services companies are getting serious about Bitcoin